Arizona Cardinals Team

 - Hired as Cardinals special teams coordinator in 2018 after working in the same capacity for three seasons (2015-17) with the Chicago Bears.
 Added the title of assistant head coach in 2019.

-- Has 17 years of coaching experience, including 14 seasons coaching special teams in the NFL with Chicago (2015-17), Denver (2011-14), Carolina (2009-10), and San Francisco (2003-07).
+- Has 22 years of coaching experience, including 19 seasons coaching special teams in the NFL with Arizona (2018-22), Chicago (2015-17), Denver (2011-14), Carolina (2009-10) and San Francisco (2003-07).

-- Under Rodgers tutelage, Broncos K Matt Prater was named to the Pro Bowl in 2013 after setting franchise records in field goal percentage (96.2%; 25-of-26) and points scored (150).
-Prater's 64-yard field goal in 2013 is the longest in NFL history.
-In 2014, K Connor Barth's 93.8 field-goal percentage (15-of-16) was the second-highest in team history.
+- In Denver, Prater was named to the Pro Bowl in 2013 after setting franchise records in field goal percentage (96.2%; 25-of-26) and points scored (150).
+Prater's 64-yard field goal in 2013 was the longest in NFL history, until it was eclipsed by Justin Tucker (66 yards) in 2021.
+In 2014, Connor Barth's 93.8 field-goal percentage (15-of-16) was the second-highest in team history.